shannonmoeller/funlit/README.md

 ### host.update()

-The `update` method is automatically called any time a defined attribute, property, or value changes.
+The `update` method is automatically called any time a defined attribute, property, or value changes and may also be called directly.
 Updates are batched so it's safe to update any number of values at a time without causing unnecessary rerenders.
-It may also be called directly as desired.
 Returns a promise that resolves after the resulting rerender happens.

 ### host.updateComplete

 The same promise as is returned by `.update()`.
+A new promise is created per update-render cycle.

 ----